voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 };
 ```

-`useMemo` also expects a dependency array to know when it should compute a new value. **React advice you to use `useMemo` as a performance optimization and not as a guarantee that the value will remain memoized** until a change in any dependency occurs.
+`useMemo` also expects a dependencies array to know when it should compute a new value. **React advice you to use `useMemo` as a performance optimization and not as a guarantee that the value will remain memoized** until a change in any dependency occurs.

 *As a side note: Kent C. Dodds has [a really nice article](https://kentcdodds.com/blog/usememo-and-usecallback) explaining many situations where `useMemo` and `useCallback` aren't really necessary.*